-Tennis Saskatchewan will be presenting the Introduction to Officiating Clinic on January 19-20, 2019 at the Sherbrooke Community Centre and Lakewood Indoor Tennis Centre in Saskatoon.
-The schedule for the course is Saturday, January 19, 1:00 PM to 6:00 PM and Sunday, January 20, 10:00 AM to 4:00 PM.
-Both days start at the Sherbrooke Community Centre.
+Tennis Saskatchewan will be presenting the Introduction to Officiating Clinic from May 4 – 5, 2019 at the Mosaic Stadium in Regina (on-court location TBA).
+The schedule for the course is Saturday, May 4, 10:00 AM to 6:00 PM and Sunday, January 20, 9:00 AM to 4:00 PM.
 The clinic will be led by Dennis Rennie, the Tennis Saskatchewan Officials Coordinator.
 Over the past several years, Dennis has worked many Tennis Saskatchewan sanctioned tournaments, as a line umpire, chair umpire, roving umpire, and as a tournament referee.
 Dennis has also worked as a Chair Umpire at three Canada Summer Games (2005, 2009, and 2013) and has worked as a Line Umpire at several Davis Cup and Rogers Cup Tournaments (Canada’s top international men’s and women’s professional tournaments).
 To register, please contact Tennis Saskatchewan by phone at 306-780-9410 or email at email@example.com.
 Please Note: This clinic is free of charge but participants must register in advance.

 To be notified of upcoming Introduction to Officiating Clinics when they are scheduled, please contact Tennis Saskatchewan by email at firstname.lastname@example.org